 Admission requirements include: (1) an undergraduate GPA of at least 2.75, or a graduate GPA of at least 3.00, (2) a personal interview with one or two program faculty, (3) letters of reference indicating the appropriateness of student for the program, and (4) a written statement indicating interest in and goals for the degree program.
+Letters of recommendation should be typed on official letterhead.
+The recommendation form that is included in the application is not a substitute for a written letter of recommendation.

 Final admissions decisions are the purview of the program faculty.
 Following the application deadline, interviews will be scheduled for the applicant and one or two program faculty.
-The interview will review a student's relevant experience, education, and long-term goals.
-The interviewees will review their decision with the full faculty before an admission decision is made.
+The faculty will review a student's relevant experience, education, and long-term goals.